adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 ## Conclusion

-SPAs are meant to provide a better and faster experience, it is therefore ironic that SPAs require significantly more development effort with a result that is detrimental to the user experience.
+SPAs are meant to provide a better experience.
+It is therefore ironic that SPAs require significantly more development effort with a result that is detrimental to the user experience.

 Remember that websites can still have rich user interfaces without cramming the entire site into one document.
-All of the issues described in this article are SPA architecture induced. **Avoiding the SPA architecture avoids the pitfalls**.
+All of the issues described in this article arise due to the choice of architecting as as an SPA. **Avoiding the SPA architecture avoids the pitfalls**.

 Furthermore, it is interesting to note that sites, such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)], realised the SPA architecture was a mistake and have since reverted their architectures.